 - Students shall be permitted to carry cell phones in their backpacks.
-They must be turned off on campus and may only be used after students leave campus. - Students are expected to immediately comply with the direction of any school personnel to cease the use of the phone or electronic device on campus or at a school sponsored activity. - Taking photos or videos while on campus is prohibited by law. - Authorization for student possession of any electronic device may be revoked by the administration for inappropriate student use or failure to comply with cell phone and electronic device school policy. - The District assumes no liability for the damage, loss, theft, or misuse of the cell phone or electronic device by the student or another person. - Students may use electronic devices for reading e-books during advisory ONLY if permitted by the teacher for the designated reading period.
+They must be turned off on campus and may only be used after students leave campus. - · Students are expected to immediately comply with the direction of any school personnel to cease the use of the phone or electronic device on campus or at a school sponsored activity.

+- Taking photos or videos while on campus is prohibited by law. - Authorization for student possession of any electronic device may be revoked by the administration for inappropriate student use or failure to comply with cell phone and electronic device school policy. - The District assumes no liability for the damage, loss, theft, or misuse of the cell phone or electronic device by the student or another person. - Students may use electronic devices in the classroom for assignments ONLY if permitted by the teacher.

 Use of an electronic device during instructional time is treated as a classroom disturbance.
-If a student uses an electronic device during class, the following consequences will be enforced:
+If a student uses an electronic device during class without teacher permission, the following consequences will be enforced:

-1st Infraction: Warning and asked to put device away.

-2nd Infraction: Item confiscated from student, given to Administration, and returned to the student at the end of the school day.
-Parent/Guardian will be notified and restricted lunch privileges will be assigned.

-3rd Infraction: Item confiscated from student, given to Administration, and device must be picked up by parent/guardian.
+- 1st Infraction: Warning and asked to put device away. - 2nd Infraction: Item confiscated from student, given to Administration, and returned to the student at the end of the school day.
+Parent/Guardian will be notified. - 3rd Infraction: Item confiscated from student, given to Administration, and device must be picked up by parent/guardian. - 4th Infraction: Item confiscated from student, given to Administration, and parent/guardian conference scheduled prior to returning device to parent/guardian.
 Parent/guardian will be notified and restricted break/lunch privileges will be assigned.